kschuler/guide/guidelines/making-stimuli.md

 ##### Removing background from images

 To remove background images, I like to outline the part of the image that I want and use the `clip` tool.
-I created a short YouTube tutorial to show you how to do this.
+I created a short (silent) YouTube tutorial to show you how to do this.
 Click the image below to watch it.

 [![](http://img.youtube.com/vi/7VmYqgosnp0/0.jpg)](https://www.youtube.com/watch?v=7VmYqgosnp0)